fastoch/Linux/BackupUSBdrive.md

 The idea is to backup our entire system to a USB flash drive.
 This flash drive will then allow us to restore our Linux system if it crashes.
+It's very important to use some Linux file system on your usb drive, because if you use FAT file system,
+rsync won't be able to copy all the files attributes.

-cd to your home folder if necessary and run the following cmd:
+Once your usb drive is ready, cd to your home folder and run the following cmd:
 ```
 sudo rsync -aAXv --delete --dry-run --exclude='/dev/*' --exclude='/sys/*' --exclude='/proc/*' --exclude='/tmp/*' --exclude='/run/*' --exclude='/mnt/*' --exclude='/media/*' --exclude="swapfile" --exclude='.cache' --exclude='Downloads' --exclude='lost+found' /source /destination
 ```